 Ask your doctor or nurse if there are other things you can do to help lower your chance of skin problems.

 What should I do if I have skin changes?

-It’s very important to tell your doctor or nurse right away about any rashes or skin changes you notice.
-Left untreated, rashes can get worse and lead to infection, which can delay or even cause your doctor to stop treatment.
-Do not treat your skin with over-the-counter medicines or stop taking your targeted therapy without talking to your doctor first.
+It’s very important to tell your cancer care team right away if you notice any rashes or skin changes.
+Left untreated, rashes can get worse and lead to infections, which might then lead to delaying or even stopping treatment.

 Be sure to let your doctor or nurse know if: